Feyisayo/woocommerce-globalpay/readme.txt

 == Screenshots ==
 1. GlobalPay listed as a payment method
 2. The requery button
+3. An order being updated using the requery button

 == Changelog ==
+= 3.0 =
+* Compatible with WordPress 3.9.1 and WooCommerce 2.1.9
+* Requery button changed to an icon font from [Fontastic](fontastic.me)
+* Fixed issue due to API change by GlobalPay

 = 2.1 =
 * Added support for Woocommerce 2.1.2 and Wordpress 3.8.1
 * Currency and payment channel displayed to user on Thank You page